 Stuffed Martin’s Goose

 Stuffed Martin’s Goose is called gefuellte Martinsgans in Germany.
-A traditional meal for St. Martin’s Day.
+Stuffed Martin’s Goose is a traditional meal for St. Martin’s Day in Germany.

 - 1 large onion

 - 80 g (2.8 oz) of diced celery knob

 - 1 large onion diced